5 Uses of Powdered Herbs and How to Make Them

 Add to Baths

-• To a small bowl add a little bit of your favorite carrier oil
+• Add a bit of your favorite carrier oil to a small bowl.

-• Add a few drops of lavender essential to the carrier oil and mix
+• Add a few drops of lavender essential oil and mix.

-• Grind a quarter cup of oats into a fine powder and add to the bowl
+• Grind 1/4 cup of oats into a fine powder and add to the bowl.

-• Grind a couple sprigs of lavender into a powder and add to the bowl, including the stems
+• Grind a couple of sprigs of lavender (including stems) and add to the bowl.

 • Tie the stocking tight and add to your bath.
-Once the epsom salts have dissolved you can use the stocking to exfoliate your skin!
+Once the Epsom salts dissolve, use the stocking to exfoliate your skin!

 Make a DIY Face Mask

-• Add 3 drops of your favorite essential oil that is safe for the skin (check out my post Essential Oils that are Safe for Skin for a few options)
+• Add 3 drops of skin-safe essential oil (see my post on Essential Oils Safe for Skin for options) and mix.

-• Add 2 tablespoons of clay and mix into the oil
+• Add 2 tablespoons of clay and mix.

-• Take a small amount of this face mask into your palm and add a few drops of water and mix.
-Keep adding water until you reach the desired consistency.
+• Take a small amount of the face mask into your palm, add a few drops of water, and mix until you reach the desired consistency.

 • Apply to the face and neck and allow to dry.

-• Wash and enjoy your soft and supple skin!
+• Wash and enjoy your soft, supple skin!

 Conclusions and Gratitude